 BioMoGo is a foam midsole that aims to provide a comfortable underfoot experience for the runner.
+This Brooks technology can also be found in Caldera 3's midsole.
 It’s made out of recycled materials, so it’s healthy for the environment.
 Its soft and spongy configuration allows it to follow the contours of the underfoot, giving support to the curves that don’t usually get any cushioning.

 The midfoot section has been decoupled from the rest of the platform.
 This arrangement allows the heel and forefoot sections to work individually, with the front area getting more propelling power during the toe-off phase.